Home

 What is Leave Encashment?

 Leave encashment is the process of converting your unused annual leave days into a cash payment.
 While not mandated by law for all employees, it's a common practice in many Singaporean companies.
-The Ministry of Manpower (MOM) provides guidelines for calculating this payment, ensuring fair compensation for your accumulated leave.
+Additionally, the Ministry of Manpower (MOM) provides guidelines for calculating this payment, ensuring fair compensation for your accumulated leave.

 Key Aspects of Leave Encashment